Tint-sabei/POO-Tema-3/README.md

 ```cpp
 static GameState& getInstance();
 ```

-* A private constructor prevents multiple instances.
-* * Ensures a single game manager handles all game state.
+* Ensures a single game manager handles all game state.
 * **Why I used it**: My game logic depends on a shared list of cats and feeding actions.
 I needed a centralized, consistent controller to manage all interactions and data updates without conflict.